e271828e/Flight.jl/docs/notes/design/framework_spec.md

 arrive through the framework-supplied context, never by reaching into the loop; and assembly panels compose children by path.

+### 9.8 Diagnostics and liveness: the per-writer cell

+The chapter's two data channels are specified down to their memory ordering.
+The runtime warning stream ([§13.2](#132-diagnostics-structured-values-one-carrier-exception)) and the liveness heartbeat ([§10.2](#102-loop-scheduling-wait-primitive-yields-thread-budget)) are a third, and they cross the same task boundaries: they are written by the device tasks — `OutOfClaimEntry`, `ClaimedFaceEntry` and `EntryTypeMismatch` at staging ([§9.4](#94-inbound-per-device-staging-representation-and-the-drain)), `MalformedDatum` from the author's loop body via
+`report(handle, …)` ([§9.6](#96-devices-one-authoring-contract-no-taxonomy)) — and by the loop itself (`ChatteringBudget`,
+`EventDeferred`, `DebtReanchor`), and read by the loop, which folds them into the published framework status ([§9.2](#92-outbound-snapshot-publication)) and hence into every snapshot.
+An unspecified structure with those writers is exactly the arbitrary shared mutable state [§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)'s two rules exist to eliminate, so it gets the mechanism
+[§9.4](#94-inbound-per-device-staging-representation-and-the-drain) already established, not one of its own.

+**One diagnostic cell per writer — one per rostered device, one for the loop itself.** Each cell has a single writer, the same ownership argument as the staging cells: no locking, no arbitration, no new primitive.
+The cell holds a **bounded accumulation** — a small ring of diagnostic values, capacity **16**, plus a per-kind count of what the ring could not hold — and one atomic liveness timestamp.

+**That bound *is* the rate limit.** When a writer emits past the ring's capacity within one frame, the entry is not stored and its kind's suppressed count increments; the drop policy is earliest-in-frame retained, excess becomes counts — the first occurrences are the ones with diagnostic content, the hundredth is noise the count already reports. [§13.2](#132-diagnostics-structured-values-one-carrier-exception)'s "rate-limited wherever its source can repeat" is therefore not a policy layered over the stream but a structural property of the channel that carries it: a chattering model or a peer flooding malformed datagrams costs at most sixteen retained values and one integer increment per kind per frame, whatever its source does, and no writer can starve another — the cells are disjoint.

+**The drain is [§9.4](#94-inbound-per-device-staging-representation-and-the-drain)'s drain.** One `atomicswap` per cell at frame top, at the same point and under the same indivisible-take argument as the staging drain; what the loop swaps *in* is a shared **empty sentinel**, so a quiet frame swaps the sentinel in and gets the sentinel back — no allocation, and no load-only code path that goes untested on healthy runs.
+The take is also what makes publication sound: the batch is exclusively the loop's before it is ever reachable from a snapshot, so [§9.2](#92-outbound-snapshot-publication)'s binding rule — nothing reachable from a published snapshot is ever written again — holds by construction, and the live accumulator is never reachable from a published value.

+**The heartbeat rides in the same cell**, as an atomic timestamp field the device task stores on every loop pass from inside the handle primitives ([§9.6](#96-devices-one-authoring-contract-no-taxonomy): the framework observes activity without owning the loop body) and the loop acquire-loads at the drain.
+There is no separate liveness channel and no second registry: a device that is alive is a device whose cell carries a recent timestamp, and [§10.2](#102-loop-scheduling-wait-primitive-yields-thread-budget)'s 2 s staleness threshold is read against this field.
+The heartbeat is not a diagnostic kind — it is a field, always present, never enumerated in [Appendix C](#appendix-c-the-diagnostic-kind-set).

+**The published framework status is a concrete frozen value.** Per writer it carries `recent` — the ring this boundary drained, at most sixteen entries;
+`suppressed` — the per-kind counts the ring refused this boundary; `totals` — the cumulative per-writer × per-kind counts since the run began, owned privately by the loop and *copied* into each status; and `heartbeat`.
+Beside the per-writer records ride [§8.7](#87-real-time-pacing)'s pacer diagnostics, as before.
+Delta plus total is what makes the status legible at any reading cadence: a GUI panel refreshing at 60 Hz sees each occurrence once in `recent`, while a consumer that samples occasionally still reads a complete account from `totals` — nothing is lost by not looking.

+**Presentation is where the old `maxlog` lives.** A status renderer prints a given writer × kind up to **25** cumulative occurrences and then switches to count-only display ("`MalformedDatum` from `UDPInput#3`: 1 482 occurrences").
+That threshold is presentation policy, not channel policy: counts keep accumulating regardless, nothing recorded depends on it, and the choice belongs to whoever renders.
+The channel's own bound, above, is the one that is normative.

+**The terminal snapshot carries the run's final cumulative counters** ([§10.4](#104-shutdown-protocol), [§13.5](#135-termination-is-a-state-not-an-exception)), so an unattended run that nobody watched still answers "what went wrong, and how often" from the value its own shutdown published.

+**Allocation.** On a quiet frame there is **zero additional heap allocation**: the sentinel swap allocates nothing and the per-writer status rides inline in the one per-boundary snapshot allocation [§9.2](#92-outbound-snapshot-publication) already accepted.
+That requires the per-kind counters to be a **fixed-shape isbits record, never a `Dict`** — licensed by [Appendix C](#appendix-c-the-diagnostic-kind-set)'s closed kind set, which makes the counter layout a type rather than a lookup.
+On a noisy frame the diagnostic values are allocated at emission, on the writer's own task; a drained non-empty ring is frozen into the snapshot and can never be written again, so the writer allocates a fresh ring lazily at its next emission — that cost, too, landing on the writer's task — which is the same GC-over-reuse trade [§9.2](#92-outbound-snapshot-publication) makes when it rejects preallocated snapshot buffers.
+The rate limit is therefore an allocation bound as well: one ring of sixteen entries per writer per boundary is the worst case, everything past it an integer increment. [§7.5](#75-allocation-policy-a-scoped-invariant)'s zero-allocation invariant, scoped to the model sweep, is untouched — the cells sit on the framework side of that scope with publication and logging.

+Composition with the log, worth stating once: because the log retains snapshot references ([§9.2](#92-outbound-snapshot-publication)), `totals` is monotone across logged snapshots, so `log_every` decimation loses *which* boundary within a skipped stretch an occurrence fell on, never *how many* occurrences there were.

+Rejected: **a shared queue under a lock** — cross-task contention on the loop's own frame path, and no single-writer ownership to reason from, the shape [§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads) refuses wholesale; **a status referencing the live accumulator** — the cheapest thing to write and a direct violation of the binding rule, a reader walking a structure the writer is still mutating;
+**ring reuse by double-buffering** — reintroduces exactly the reader-liveness proof the GC provides free, [§9.2](#92-outbound-snapshot-publication)'s own argument against preallocated snapshot buffers, to save an allocation that occurs only on frames already doing something unusual; **unbounded accumulation** — an unattended run with no status reader grows without bound in the configuration the framework most has to survive, and the drop policy is what a bound buys.

 ---

 ## 10. Runtime periphery: lifecycle and orchestration